bennycheung/bennycheung.github.io/_posts/2021-07-02-game-architecture-card-ai-3.md

 To train a Reinforcement Learning (RL) agent how to play a card game intelligently, a full-fledged game environment has been put in place and needs to capture all the mechanics and rules so that the agent can interact with the game like a real human player would do.
 The hardest part is to develop the game that can play intelligently against itself.
 With that thought, researches using RL in card games are gaining a lot of popularity, such as the card games of Easy21 [[Amrouche20]](#Amrouche20), UNO [[Pfann21]](#Pfann21).
 The RLCard Toolkit [[Daochen19]](#Daochen19), goes even one step further by providing a general RL framework for researching card games.
 In this article, we shall continue focus on "Race for the Galaxy" card game.

-However, the RFTG card game's rule complexity is difficult to express in a well-defined game state representation, like Easy21 or UNO, we must raise the level of abstraction in order to describe RFTG AI.
-Following this outline, we are hoping to guide readers in the right direction.
+However, the RFTG card game's rule complexity is difficult to express in a well-defined game state representation, unlike Easy21 or UNO simplicity.
+We must raise the level of abstraction in order to describe RFTG AI.
+We are hoping to guide readers in the right direction with the following outline.

 * [RFTG Python Development](#PythonDevelopment)
   * [Jupyter Notebook Experiments (Part 3)](#Notebook)